vanHeemstraSystems/amqp-service-headstart/README.md

 $ groups
 ```

-If the 'docker' group already exists, look if you are already a member:
+If the 'docker' group already exists, look if you (here: cloud_user) are already a member:

 ```
-$ groups docker
+$ groups cloud_user
 ```

+If the 'docker' group does not already exist, create it.

 To create the docker group and add your user: